Dignity. Labor.

 When we think of labor, we often think of the work of the hand.
 And sometimes that leads us to thinking that those hands work in isolation, separated somehow from the head and the heart.
 Our current Student Craft curriculum seeks to ensure that the head, heart, and hand are at work in our students’ learning and work.

-Today almost 75 percent of our products have been designed by, or in collaboration with, our students as we work toward realizing the consistent mantra of visiting designer Stephen Burks that “everyone is capable of design.”
+Today almost 93% of our products have been designed by, or in collaboration with, our students as we work toward realizing the consistent mantra of visiting designer Stephen Burks that “everyone is capable of design.”
 Not only are our students engaged in design as well as production, but they are also designing with intention and commitment to deepening connection to and understanding of Berea’s Great Commitments.

 Berea College provides head, heart, and hand learning throughout its labor and academic programs.
 The commitment to the dignity of all labor is a significant reason why Berea College graduates enjoy so much success post-graduation.
 Such an important concept helps students realize Berea College founder John G. Fee’s dream of a world with opportunity for all, regardless of class, race, or gender difference.